 KCC is engaged in workforce development in two primary ways.
 First, the College has been involved in preparing individuals for careers through our career and occupational programming since it began in 1956.
-By providing an extensive and comprehensive list of both certificate and degree opportunities for students, KCC has produced thousands of graduates who are prepared to enter directly into the workforce.
+By providing an extensive and comprehensive list of both certificate and degree opportunities for students, KCC has produced thousands of graduates who are prepared to enter immediately into the workforce.
 By sector, KCC has been strongest in the area of Nursing and Allied Health, followed closely by Business, IT, and Skilled Trades.
-It is also important to draw attention to the strength of the College's transfer programs which ultimately produce students who graduate from four-year degree programs in the areas of health science, engineering, law and other highly regarded professions.
+It is also important to draw attention to the strength of the College's transfer programs which ultimately produce students who graduate from four-year degree programs in the areas of Health Science, Engineering, Law and other highly regarded professions.

-Over the past 20 or so years, KCC's Workforce Solutions department has also been significantly involved in workforce development through incumbent worker training directly for employers.
+KCC's Workforce Solutions Department has also been significantly involved in workforce development through incumbent worker training directly for employers.
 This approach has resulted in thousands of local employees being trained for specific job skills, often utilizing a customized curriculum, resulting in greater employee retention, promotion or even job growth.
 The local economic development entity leverages this service in attracting new employers to Battle Creek, increasing KCC's value and impact to this community.

-YOUTH PROGRAMMING
+BRUIN YOUTH PROGRAMMING

-The Lifelong Learning department designs and administers the Bruin Youth Programming initiative, focusing on connecting area youth with experiences related to education and careers.
-One program in this initiative is Bruin Bots, utilizing Lego Robotics to introduce students to STEM topics in a fun, team-based way to generate interest in the fields of robotics, manufacturing, and engineering.
-The middle school aged students attend weekly practices and compete annually at the statewide FIRST Robotics competition.
-Classes and camps involving career exploration, technology, robotics, entrepreneurship, music, and the arts are offered throughout the year for elementary and middle school youth, and high school students are offered SAT/ACT test prep courses and student success classes, along with career exploration and sports camps.
-The purpose of this programming initiative is to engage students with the College and expand student educational horizons, especially in the fields of Science, Technology, Engineering, Arts, and Math (STEAM).
+The Lifelong Learning department designs and administers the Bruin Youth Programming initiative; it is focused on connecting area youth with experiences related to higher education and careers.
+One highlight of this program is Career Exploration Camps held in partnership with multiple academic departments at the College.
+Through a "day in the life of..." experience, high school-aged students learn about a variety of career paths and participate in hands-on activities in content areas that include nursing, emergency medical services, criminal justice, and the skilled trades.
+Classes and camps involving career exploration, technology, robotics, and the arts are offered each summer for elementary, middle school, and high school students.
+In addition, Lifelong Learning collaborates with community organizations such as Western Michigan University for aviation camps, the Kingman Museum for science camps, and KCC athletic teams and coaches for several sports camps.
+The purpose of the Bruin Youth Program is to engage students with the College and expand students' educational horizons, especially in the fields of Science, Technology, Engineering, Arts, and Math (STEAM).